mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

       (Lagrangian-action Lagrangian path t0 t1))))
 ```

-You could try a similar trick by modifying the first and last entries of `intermediate-qs` instead of appending a point, but I suspect that the optimizer would be able to figure out how to offset your offset.
+You might try a similar trick by modifying the first and last entries of `intermediate-qs` instead of appending a point, but I suspect that the optimizer would be able to figure out how to undo your offset.
+(Try this as an exercise.)

-Next, a version of `find-path` that passes the offsets through to the new `parametric-path-action*`:
+Next, a new version of `find-path` that passes the offsets through to the new `parametric-path-action*`:

 ```scheme
 (define ((find-path* win) L t0 q0 offset0 t1 q1 offset1 n)